ross-m/online-store/README.md

 # online-store
 ![Store demo](storeDemo.gif)

 I created this project because I wanted to improve my web development skills.
-Particularly, I wanted to learn React.
-Most of my time was spent on the frontend of the application and this is reflected in the simplicity of the application.
+Specifically, I wanted to learn React.
+Most of my time was spent on the frontend and this is reflected in the simplicity of the application.
 I chose not to implement a payment system because a) I have nothing to sell and b) I was worried about the liability this might expose me to.

 ## Description
 This is a restful online store built with the MERN stack.
 The